Free Consultation:

 This means, driving under the influence of marijuana, including medically prescribed marijuana, could potentially result in an individual being arrested for a DUI offense in Pennsylvania.

-Most first time offenders will be eligible for Pennsylvania’s Accelerated Rehabilitative Disposition (ARD) program.
-Upon successful completion of this program, all DUI charges qualify for dismissal and expungement.
+Most first-time medical marijuana DUI offenders will be eligible for Pennsylvania’s Accelerated Rehabilitative Disposition (ARD) program.
+Upon completing this program, all DUI charges qualify for dismissal and expungement.

-Similarly, some defendants find the benefit of being admitted to Drug Court for marijuana-related cases.
-Successful completion of Drug Court allows the same charges to be dismissed and expungeable.
+Similarly, some defendants benefit from being admitted to Drug Court for marijuana-related cases.
+Successful completion of Drug Court allows charges to be dismissed and expunged in the future.

-For defendants who are ineligible for ARD or Drug Court, there are still options to fight a DUI based on marijuana, such as:
+For defendants who are ineligible for ARD or Drug Court, there are still options to fight a DUI for medical marijuana use.
+Options include:

 A few words of advice apply to all criminal defendants.
-If you have been arrested or accused of a marijuana-based DUI,
+If you have been arrested or accused of a medical marijuana DUI in Pennsylvania,

-The trial-proven attorneys at the Skinner Law Firm handle all forms of DUI cases, including DUI by marijuana and DUI by any other controlled substance.
+The trial-proven marijuana DUI attorneys at Skinner Law Firm handle all forms of DUI cases, including those related to the alleged use of marijuana or other controlled substances.
 It is imperative to speak with an attorney before your first hearing.

-If you have been arrested for DUI and fear you may have had any marijuana in your system at the time of your arrest, call the Skinner Law Firm today to schedule a consultation at (610) 436-1410.
+If you have been arrested for a DUI and fear you may have had any marijuana in your system at the time of your arrest, call the Skinner Law Firm today to schedule a consultation at (610) 436-1410

 By Michael Skinner |